“My child doesn’t listen to me!”

 4) Converse about things that they find interesting:

-Make sure to communicate with your child on a regular, casual basis by asking them about recent events, friendships, and their interests.
+Make sure to communicate with your child on a regular, casual basis by asking them about recent events, friendships, and interests.

 Just talk to them like you would to a friend.
 Make sure any communication gap is bridged and give them the opportunity to do just that.